Pineapple and beach in Zanzibar, Tanzania

 1. Using your mobile phone

-2. Be wary of prohibited photography
+2. Be wary of taking prohibited photos

 Tanzania has many fantastic photo opportunities, but you're strictly prohibited from shooting snaps of military installations and personnel, hospitals, schools, bridges, industrial sites, and airports.
-Before you click, ensure there's nothing in the photograph that could get you into trouble with the authorities.

 Giraffes in Tanzania